More about: 10 Best Things to Do in Aberdeen

 9. Admire the majesty of Dunnottar Castle

 Dunnottar Castle is another destination you can include in your itinerary when visiting Aberdeen.
 It is a ruined fortress located on a cliff, about a 23-minute drive from the city center, near the picturesque village of Stonehaven.
-The site is known for its history linked to the Scottish struggle for independence and its resistance to invasions, making it ideal for history buffs and nature enthusiasts.
+The site is known for its history linked to the struggles for Scottish independence and its resistance to invasions, making it ideal for history buffs and nature enthusiasts.

-To reach the castle, you'll need to walk along a coastal path that offers incredible views of the cliffs and the ocean.
+To access the castle, you will need to walk along a coastal path that offers incredible views of the cliffs and the ocean.
 Once inside, you can explore the ruins, including the old banquet hall, barracks, and dungeons, while learning about the historical events that took place there.

 The castle also attracts attention due to its panoramic views and mysterious atmosphere.
-The rock formations around it and the waves crashing against the cliffs make it an attractive spot for capturing stunning images.
-In addition, being surrounded by nature, you can observe local wildlife such as seabirds and, if you're lucky, even seals or dolphins in the nearby waters.
+The surrounding rock formations and waves crashing against the cliffs make it an attractive spot for capturing stunning images.
+In addition, as it is surrounded by nature, you can observe local wildlife such as seabirds and, if you are lucky, even seals or dolphins in the nearby waters.

 Useful information